Becoming a tenant

 There’ll be brochures available for any properties we’re letting, which will set out the basic details and tell you who to contact for more information.

 Once you’ve found a property you’re interested in, viewings will either be by individual appointment, or sometimes we hold dedicated viewing days.
 In either case, you’ll need to contact the local office dealing with the letting to arrange an appointment.

 If you still like the property after you’ve viewed, you’ll then need to complete an application form, provide references and have a credit check done so we can make sure that you’re suitable for the property.
 You may also be asked to attend an interview.
 It’s not quite as bad as applying for a mortgage, but we still need to check all the same.

 If you’re successful, you’ll be required to sign a legal tenancy agreement.
 You may like to take independent advice on this which could be from a solicitor, or the Citizens Advice Bureau, or other appropriate organisations.
 We’ll give you time to read the tenancy properly and take any advice you want before signing it.
 You might also like to look at our Residential Tenants Handbook, which has more information about being a National Trust tenant.
-Once you’ve signed (and paid any deposit and first instalment of rent) we’ll hand over the keys!
+Once you’ve signed and paid the first instalment of rent we’ll hand over the keys.